 Race Recap: 2015 Rock ‘n’ Roll Las Vegas Half Marathon

-Here’s part two of my Rock ‘n’ Roll Las Vegas Weekend trip!
+dating apps for farmers Here’s part two of my Rock ‘n’ Roll Las Vegas Weekend trip!

-So the morning of the half marathon arrived and it was FREEZING.
+navigate to this site So the morning of the half marathon arrived and it was FREEZING.
 Yes, it was windy and cold.
 So my first goal was to find warm clothes for running and walking around.
 I found the closest mall to my hotel was The Forum Shops at Caesars Palace but it was still quite a walk.
 I ate quick breakfast and walked over.
 Found a few things at Gap and H&M that would keep me warm and hoped for the best.

 Getting to the start line was also quite a process.
 I took the monorail as far south as I could, think it’s MGM Grand, then walked in and out of all the hotels to get to Mandalay Bay.
 Since it was gusting winds up to 40mph I waited with Kristie in the casino until it was time to get into our corral.
 We met a very nice British man who was running the marathon as a Boston qualifier.
 I think he ran a BQ (!!)
 I wish I was that fast!